-Hosting a webinar a great way to cement yourself as an expert in your field.
+Hosting a webinar is a great way to cement yourself as an expert in your field.
 And webinar videos are a powerful medium to educate your customers without pushing them into buying something that inevitably causes resentment.

 You can cut your whole recorded webinar videos into short clips.
-When your customers find your webinar materials valuable and informative — and somehow helps them solve their problems, then you’ll have no problem driving engagement and boosting your reach.
+When your customers find your webinar materials valuable and informative — and somehow help them solve their problems, then you’ll have no problem driving engagement and boosting your reach.

-Now, take a look at an engaging example of a short clip of webinar video from KeyShot:
+Now, take a look at an engaging example of a short clip of a webinar video from KeyShot:

 Before you choose a marketing video that best fits your business, you should consider at least these three factors below: